 In some cases, a survivor may express concern about what will happen to the perpetrator if the assault is reported to the police.
 The victim may know, care about, and/or be dependent upon the offender (as in the case of an intimate partner).
-This is a valid reaction and, while it may be confusing or frustrating, a victim’s support system can be instrumental in understanding those feelings while keeping her/him safe.
+This is a valid reaction and while it may be confusing or frustrating, a victim’s support system can be instrumental in understanding those feelings while keeping them safe.

-An assault is a profound loss and is characterized by intense sadness.
+An assault is a profound loss, and is characterized by intense sadness.
 A survivor may feel her or his life has been shattered to such an extent that she or he will never recover.
 A strong support system can help relieve this grief and move the victim through the healing process.

 A deep feeling of emptiness, remorse, and unhappiness may set in following a sexual assault.
 This reaction may result in survivors feeling hopeless, immobilized, and unable to make decisions.
 Depression often makes survivors feel like everything is going wrong and nothing will ever be resolved.